milejko/kuick-message-broker/README.md

 ## What is Kuick Message Broker?

-* It is a small, fast message broker with dedicated publisher, and PHP client, but it also can be used everywhere else via rest-json API.
+* It is a small, fast message broker with dedicated publisher, and PHP client, but it also can be used everywhere else via rest-json API.<br>
+Ready to deploy images you can find here: https://hub.docker.com/r/kuickphp/message-broker/tags

 ## Requirements